The Brisket Stall: Understanding the Science Behind It!

 How Do You Overcome the Brisket Stall?

 The good news is that you can overcome evaporative cooling.
-This is usually done through a process that is known as the Texas Crutch.
+This is usually done through a process known as the Texas Crutch.

 Essentially, when the brisket stall hits, you wrap brisket in either aluminum foil or butcher paper tightly.
 Then, you place it back in the smoker.

-When the brisket hits its target temperature, it can then be taken out of the smoker for the final time.
+When the brisket hits its target temperature of around 203°F, it can then be taken out of the smoker for the final time.
+You’re done!
+Just let the brisket rest for 2 to 4 hours in a cooler before slicing and serving.

 When Should You Wrap the Brisket?